Fluorine: Industrial routes to F2

-Moissan's method is used to produce industrial quantities of fluorine, via the electrolysis of a potassium fluoride/hydrogen fluoride mixture: hydrogen and fluoride ions are reduced and oxidized at a steel container cathode and a carbon block anode, under 8–12 volts, to generate hydrogen and fluorine gas respectively.
+Moissan's method is used to produce industrial quantities of fluorine, via the electrolysis of a potassium bifluoride/hydrogen fluoride mixture: hydrogen ions are reduced at a steel container cathode and fluoride ions are oxidized at a carbon block anode, under 8–12 volts, to generate hydrogen and fluorine gas respectively.
 Temperatures are elevated, KF•2HF melting at 70 Celsius and being electrolyzed at 70–130 Celsius.
-KF, which acts to provide electrical conductivity, is essential since pure HF cannot be electrolyzed because it is virtually non-conductive.
+KF, acts to provide electrical conductivity, enabling electrolysis of the virtually non-conductive HF.
 Fluorine can be stored in steel cylinders that have passivated interiors, at temperatures below 200 Celsius; otherwise nickel can be used.
 Regulator valves and pipework are made of nickel, the latter possibly using Monel instead.
 Frequent passivation, along with the strict exclusion of water and greases, must be undertaken.
 In the laboratory, glassware may carry fluorine gas under low pressure and anhydrous conditions; some sources instead recommend nickel-Monel-PTFE systems.